Welcome to the Bureau County History Center

 Hours of Operation

-Museum Summer Hours:
+Museum Hours:

-Until August 31, 2024, Friday & Saturday-Noon through 5:00pm.
+Friday & Saturday-Noon through 5:00pm.
 Last available tour is at 4:00pm both days.
+We also will give tours by appointment on other days of the week.

-Business Office Hours:
+Research Room & Business Office Hours:

 Tuesday through Friday-Noon through 5:00pm